-Over the years I have seen companies and teams struggle with innovation.
-It might have worked in the beginning but after some time the spark that existed when the company was young is now missing.
-As innovation is important companies sometimes react with measures such as dedicated innovation teams.
+Over the years, I have seen companies and teams struggle with innovation.
+It might have worked initially, but after some time,e, the spark that existed when the company was young is now missing.
+As innovation is important, companies sometimes react with measures such as dedicated innovation teams.
 However, this way they make sure that innovation will only happen inside these teams and nowhere else.
-I think that's a huge waste of potential.
-What I have witnessed is that the teams who made innovation part of their day-to-day work were the most successful ones.
+I think that's a massive waste of potential.
+I have witnessed that the teams who made innovation part of their day-to-day work were the most successful ones.

 - room to run experiments,

 - understand that innovation does not only happen on the feature-level, and

 - make sure you have a great developer experience.